-Dellas is an Italian industrial group founded in 1973, headquartered in Lugo Grezzana (Verona), which over 40 years of activity has become an international market leader in the manufacturing and sales industry of a wide range of diamond tools for marble, granite and agglomerate.
+Dellas is an Italian industrial group founded in 1973 and headquartered in Lugo Grezzana (Verona).
+With over 40 years of activity it has became an international market leader in the manufacturing and sales industry of diamond tools for marble, granite and agglomerate.

-Since its very beginnings Dellas has been strongly inclined towards research and development, dynamism, innovation of processes and products.
+Since its very beginning Dellas has been strongly inclined towards research and development, dynamism, innovation of processes and products.
 Its excellence derives from human resources and distinctive entrepreneurial and managerial capabilities.
-In 2015 Dellas achieved a consolidated turnover of approximately 20 million euro and an invested capital of 33 million euro, counting 140 employees.
-Through a process of evolution of the corporate reporting - started in 2011 - Dellas has released its first Integrated Report in 2012.
-Drawing on the international tendencies in business reporting, along a series of subsequent steps, in 2014 Dellas applied the principles of the International <IR> Framework (December 2013) in order to disclose its value creation model.
+In 2017 Dellas achieved a consolidated turnover of around \in 17 million, and its employees are 122.

+Through an evolution of its corporate reporting process started in 2011 it has released its first Integrated Report in 2012.
+Drawing on the international trends in business reporting, along a series of subsequent steps, in 2014 Dellas applied the principles of the International <IR> Framework (December 2013) in order to disclose its value creation model.

-In order to illustrate in the Report the way in which the company works and its processes, and to ensure a real and complete narration of the company story, Dellas considered as necessary to involve different organisational departments.
+In order to illustrate in the Report the way in which the company works and its processes, and to ensure a real and complete narration of the company story, Dellas considered as necessary to involve different organisational department.

-For this purpose, it has identified a team of six leaders, being:
+For this purpose, it has identified a team of six leaders:

-- Chief Executive Offices (CEO) and Chief Sales Officer (CSO)
+- Chief Executive Officer (CEO) and Chief Sales Officer (CSO);

-- Chief Financial Officer (CFO)
+- Chief Financial Officer (CFO);

-- Chief Operations Officer (COO)
+- Chief Operations Officer (COO);

-- Chief Human Resources Officer (CHRO)
+- Chief Human Resources Officer (CHRO);

-- R&D Manager
+- R&D Manager.

-The key point that has been relevant to clarify to the team since the beginning is related to the understanding that the results of the reporting can be useful both for each business function (for better focusing on their KPI's), and for the investors (for the valuation of the strategies and of the key processes of each business area).
+The key point that has been relevant to clarify to the team since the beginning is related to the understanding that the results of the reporting can be useful both for each business function (for better focusing on their KPIs), and for the investors (for the evaluation of the strategies and of the key processes in each business area).

-In order to achieve a good level of reporting it was also indispensable to ensure to the team an external information support so that the six key leaders would have been capable to implement the 'principles-based' notions of the <IR> Framework.
+In order to achieve a good level of reporting it was also indispensable to ensure to the team an external information support so that the six key leaders would have been capable to implement the 'principles-based' indications of the International <IR> Framework.

-The information support was provided by a specialised consulting and training firm on Sustainability, Social Responsibility and Integrated Reporting.
-In order to cover these costs Dellas has received a financial support from the "Regione Veneto" (Veneto Region).
+The information support was provided by a specialised consulting and training firm expert on Sustainability, Social Responsibility and Integrated Reporting.
+In order to overcome the costs associated with this service, Dellas has received a financial support from the Veneto Region.